 The Beekeeper House is located in the province of Chiang Mai, surrounded by the serenity of northern Thailand’s mountains.
 The area is home to ancient temples and is magnificently verdant, making this setting particularly conducive to physiological, emotional and spiritual recovery.

 The initial assessment builds on the preliminary assessment and consists of a holistic evaluation by a team that includes a physician and a therapist.
-The medical team at The Beekeeper House Thailand coordinates with their partner hospital to evaluate clients’ medical detoxification needs.
+The Beekeeper House Thailand medical team coordinates their approach to evaluate clients’ medical detoxification needs.

-Most needs for detoxification can be managed at the Beekeeper’s sister facility - The Warmth - a fully licensed detox centre located near the main recovery house.
-Detoxes requiring more extensive treatment are conducted at the partner Hospital in Chiang Mai.
-After safe detoxification clients can return to The Beekeeper to participate in a range of programmes.
+Most needs for detoxification can be managed in-house at The Beekeeper House.
+However, detoxes requiring more extensive treatment can be conducted at the partner Hospital in Chiang Mai.
+After safe detoxification clients can return to The Beekeeper to participate in various programmes.

 In addition to a physical detox, many people will require a sort of “social detox.”
 This helps them focus on their recovery work, and allows them to establish clearer boundaries and more effective routines.
 For this reason, phone and social media communication are likely to be limited in the early phases of treatment.